LabCom ALAIA

 (3) Phonetic annotations made by experts

-Thanks to this important dataset, we are also currently working on the automatic analysis and classification of pronunciation errors at the phonetic level.
-The different steps of our process is summed up in the figure below.
+Thanks to this sizable dataset, we worked on acoustic modeling enabling transcription at phone level.
+The different steps of our process are summed up in the figure below.

-An industrial PhD (CIFRE) has started in January 2021 to work on linguistic levels in order to focus on lexical and syntactic errors occurring in the production of learners.
+An industrial PhD (CIFRE) was started in January 2021 to work on linguistic levels in order to focus on lexical and syntactic errors occurring in learners’ oral production.
 The aim of this research work is to propose a comprehensibility measure covering both prononciation and linguistic level, applied to more spontaneous utterances which differs from word or sentence repetitions.
+This is a continuation of research conducted in Estelle Randria’s PhD Thesis [Randria, 2022].

 LabCom Members

-Antoine Viette, Gautier Arcin as research engineers and Verdiana De Fino as industrial PhD.
+After Antoine Viette and Gautier Arcin who worked with us as research engineers in 2021, Romain Contrain is now in charge of our research developments on pronunciation error detection and characterization.
+Complementary annotations and temporal alignement were done by Sang-Ho Kim.
+Verdiana De Fino as industrial PhD is working on errors at higher linguistic levels.
 They work in close collaboration with the steering committee members (see below).

 LabCom governance